-Third, Figure 1 features Auto-guidance by including a graphic showing the probe in the context of a patient torso and indicating probe motion for optimizing the A4C view along with the corresponding text.
+Third, Figure 1 features Auto-guidance by including a graphic showing the probe in the context of a patient torso and indicating probe motion for optimizing the A4C, A2C and PLAX views along with the corresponding text.

-The pictures indicating probe motions and the corresponding phrases provided by the Auto-guidance algorithm during A4C acquisition are shown in Figure 2.
-Note that all the pictures and corresponding phrases in Figure 2, can also be shown during A2C acquisition except for the one picture corresponding to the A4C view.
-There are three additional pictures and corresponding phrases shown in Figure 3 that are exclusive to A2C acquisition.
+The pictures indicating probe motions and the corresponding phrases provided by the Auto-guidance algorithm during A4C and A2C acquisition are shown in Figure 2.
+There are additional pictures and corresponding phrases shown in Figure 3 that are exclusive to PLAX view acquisition.